HelNakamoto/BitcoinEco/index.md

 ### Tokenomics

-BitcoinEco tokenomics mirrors Bitcoin with an ERC-20 Token which has minted to a legacy address, this address pays out BTCECO to deligaters proportionally to theyre stake every 5 days.
-These rewards are halved according to Bitcoins halving cycle.
+The BitcoinEco tokenomics mirror Bitcoin with an ERC-20 Token which has minted to a genesis address,  this address pays BTCECO to delegators proportionally to the amount staked every 5 days.  these rewards are halved according to Bitcoins halving cycle.